Set environment variables, such as RCM_ENV_FORCE, in the command-line shell before running your script.

 $ script-name scriptinfo $ script-name register $ script-name preremove resource-name $ script-name postremove resource-name

-Make sure each RCM script command in your script prints appropriate output to stdout.
+Make sure that each RCM script command in your script prints appropriate output to stdout.

 Install the script in the appropriate script directory.

 For more information, see How to Install an RCM Script.

 Test the script by initiating a dynamic remove operation.

 For example, assume your script registers the device, /dev/dsk/c1t0d0s0.
 Try these commands.